MicrosoftDocs/edge-developer/microsoft-edge/playwright/index.md

 *   Firefox  `await firefox.launch()`
 *   WebKit  `await webkit.launch()`

-For more information about Playwright, navigate to the [Playwright website][PlaywrightMain].
+For more information about Playwright and Playwright Test, navigate to the [Playwright website][PlaywrightMain].
 Check out the  [Playwright repo][PlaywrightRepo] on GitHub.
 To share your feedback on automating and testing your website or app with Playwright, [file an issue][PlaywrightRepoNewIssue].

 <!-- ====================================================================== -->